Keyboard shortcuts

 Licensing

 Rockfish NDR uses Ed25519-signed licenses with tier-based feature restrictions.
+Licenses are perpetual on a per site basis with 12 months of software maintenance included.

 License Tiers